You won’t read much about my two favorite Florida golf courses in golf magazines.

 North Port and Port Charlotte are not even mentioned!

-Here are the reasons why I absolutely love playing these 3 Florida Golf Courses.
-First, they are all within 15 minutes-drive of my home.
+Here are the reasons why I absolutely love playing these 2 Florida Golf Courses.
+First, they are both within 15 minutes-drive of my home.
 Florida, as you know is very flat and almost at sea level.
 As an Aussie, I miss the hills and valleys of Australian golf courses.
 Each course provides some significant undulations in the land.
 Although these cannot quite be described as hills and valleys, they add immensely to the golf game.
-All three are well-cared-for, with manicured greens and fairways and beautiful surroundings.
-In addition, they all provide challenging, though not intimidating games.
+Both are well-cared-for, with manicured greens and fairways and beautiful surroundings.
+In addition, they provide challenging, though not intimidating games.

 - Heron Creek Golf & Country Club was designed by Arthur Hills.
 It features three 9-hole courses – Creek, Marsh and Oaks, each of them challenging in their own way.
 The course makes much of the natural scenery incorporating oak trees, pines and palmettos.
 Water features are dominant and, of course, house some of Florida’s much maligned alligators!